bw2/bw2.github.io/2022-05-04-phenotype-based-prioritization.md

 <img width="1164" alt="image" src="https://user-images.githubusercontent.com/6240170/166859374-128a44d3-6590-44e4-ba95-279bfa2fada9.png">

-Clinical geneticists that previously evaluated this case without using LIRICAL came to the conclusion that variants in KMT2C explain this patient's phenotype.
+Clinical geneticists that previously evaluated this case without using LIRICAL came to the conclusion that variants in the KMT2C gene explain this patient's phenotype.

 To evaluate LIRICAL performance, I ran it on 75 previously-solved rare disease cases from the [Rare Genomes Project](https://raregenomes.org/).